-This screen provides alternative controls for the routing, in addition to the Routing panel.
+This screen provides alternative controls for the routing, in addition to those on the control surface.
 In addition, the user can choose whether to control the routing of the currently assigned fader path, or to select a different fader, known as the "PC Fader" to which settings can be applied independently of the current assignment.
 Control is chosen using the selection buttons "PC Fader" and "Desk Fader"